Close

 How is Africa so diverse?

-Which biome would I most like to live in and why?
+What biome would you like to live in and why?
+Can tourism ever be wrong?

 Key Stage 4 - GCSE